We are excited you have chosen Children’s Eye Care + Surgery of Georgia for your eye care needs.

 The difference between vision insurance and medical insurance can seem quite complex.
-Thankfully, our outstanding office staff is very experienced with this issue.
+Thankfully, our outstanding team is very experienced with this issue.
 Quite simply, vision insurance is designed to cover routine eye exams, glasses and contact lenses.
-Dr. Lipsky and the staff at Children’s Eye Care + Surgery of Georgia are medical experts in the care of medical and surgical conditions in children and eye misalignment in adults.
+The doctors and team at Children’s Eye Care + Surgery of Georgia are medical experts in the care of medical and surgical conditions in children and eye misalignment in adults.
 Some of the children we see are referred to us for trouble seeing, failed vision screenings or suspected vision problems.
-Some of these patients will only need glasses which is may not be covered by medical insurance.
+Some of these patients will only need glasses which may not be covered by medical insurance.
 In many cases a child will meet the criteria for a medical diagnosis, covered by a medical plan.
-Dr. Lipsky and Children’s Eye Care + Surgery of Georgia, however, exist to identify and treat medical conditions and as such do not participate in any vision plan insurance.
+Children’s Eye Care + Surgery of Georgia, however, exist to identify and treat medical conditions and, as such, we do not participate in any vision plan insurance.

 Refraction is the specialized testing required to determine if a child has nearsightedness (myopia), farsightedness (hyperopia) and astigmatism (curvature of the cornea).
 This is often determined in the traditional sense of looking through lenses and making choices of “better one or better two.”
 In younger children or non-verbal children a technique called retinoscopy is utilized to determine the refractive error.
-Regardless of the technique employed, this is specialized testing that is not covered by most medical insurance plans and as such Dr. Lipsky and Children’s Eye Care + Surgery of Georgia charge for this testing.
+Regardless of the technique employed, this is specialized testing that is not covered by most medical insurance plans and, as such, the doctors and Children’s Eye Care + Surgery of Georgia charge for this testing.
 This fee is charged whether or not your child receives a prescription for glasses.
 Refraction is a vital component of the care we give and assures your child receives a comprehensive examination.

 BCBS of Georgia